Adani Power shares cross Rs 200 mark, overbought on charts; buy for more upside? - BusinessToday

 The Adani Group stock is in a bull run since February 2026 when it incorporated a new subsidiary, Adani Atomic Energy Ltd (AAEL), marking its entry into the nuclear energy sector.
 The company's objective is to generate electricity from nuclear sources, indicating a move into clean energy expansion.

 Reacting to the move, brokerage Bernstein listed Adani power as one of the key beneficiaries of India's nuclear programme.
 Other firms it mentioned were L&T, MTAR Tech, KSB, NTPC and Tata Power.
+The company has a low debt to equity ratio of 0.3.

 In Q3, net profit fell 18.89 per cent year-on-year (YoY) to Rs 2,479.58 crore compared with Rs 3,057.21 crore in the corresponding quarter last year.
 On a sequential basis, net profit fell 16.03 per cent from Rs 2,952.78 crore.
 Revenue from operations fell 8.92 per cent YoY to Rs 12,451.44 crore from Rs 13,671.18 crore.
 On a quarter-on-quarter (QoQ) basis, revenue fell 7.47 per cent from Rs 13,456.84 crore.